Konrad Reuland

-Konrad Albert Reuland (April 4, 1987 – December 12, 2016) was an American football tight end who played in the National Football League (NFL).
-He attended the University of Notre Dame, and later went to Stanford University.
+Konrad Albert Reuland (April 4, 1987 – December 12, 2016) was an American professional football tight end who played in the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish and Stanford Cardinal.
 Undrafted out of college, he signed with the San Francisco 49ers in 2011, and was also a member of the New York Jets, Indianapolis Colts, and Baltimore Ravens.

-High school and college
+Early life and college

 Konrad Albert Reuland was born in Springfield, Ohio, the son of Canadian-born Ralf Volker Reuland and Illinois-born Mary Arlene Reuland (née Puchalski).
 Reuland attended Mater Dei High School in Santa Ana, California, helping their basketball team to reach the California Interscholastic Federation Southern Section and state championships as a freshman in 2003.
 Before his sophomore year, he transferred to Mission Viejo High School in Mission Viejo, California, and played for their gridiron football team.
 With Reuland, Mission Viejo had a 39–2 win–loss record.
 He also continued playing basketball for Mission Viejo, and graduated in 2006.

 Reuland enrolled at the University of Notre Dame to play college football for the Notre Dame Fighting Irish in 2006 and 2007.
 He transferred to Stanford University in 2008, and sat out for the season according to transfer rules.
 In 2009, he appeared in 13 games for the Stanford Cardinal, catching six passes for 142 yards.
 Reuland recorded 21 receptions for 209 yards with Stanford in 2010.